 School Breakfast Program

-The School Breakfast Program (SBP) provides low-cost or free breakfasts to children and typically operates in about 90,000 public and nonprofit private schools (grades Pre-Kindergarten–12) and residential child care institutions.
-In fiscal year (FY) 2019 (before the Coronavirus (COVID-19) pandemic), the program provided 2.5 billion breakfasts at a total cost of $4.5 billion.
+The School Breakfast Program (SBP) provides low-cost or free breakfasts to children and typically operates in about 90,000 public and nonprofit private schools (grades pre-kindergarten–12) and residential child care institutions.
+In fiscal year (FY) 2023, the program provided 2.4 billion breakfasts at a total cost of $5.2 billion.

 USDA's Food and Nutrition Service (FNS) administers the SBP and reimburses participating schools and residential child care institutions for the meals served to students.
 Any student in a participating school can get an SBP breakfast.
 Students from households with incomes: